of published clinical studies on Botulinum toxin A: >1800 (At least 528 specifically for Botox® cosmetic).

 RealSelf worth it rating: 96% (based on more than 18,000 reviews).

 # countries where Botox® cosmetic is approved: 95.

 Botulinum toxin A has proven to be one of the most versatile and effective products ever developed.
 Research reveals new potential applications on a regular basis, from skin rejuvenation to lessening the effects of seasonal depression to scar improvement.
 Another year and it can legally take you out for a drink!

 *The generic term for Botox® is onabotulinumtoxinA; Dysport is abobotulinumtoxinA; Xeomin is incobotulinumtoxinA; Jueveau is prabobotilinumtoxinA; Galderma's RelabotulinumtoxinA is in clinical trials; and the brand name for Revance's yet-to-be released daxibotulinumtoxinA has not been revealed.
-[UPDATE: Daxi received FDA clearance in April 2022 and should be available by September.]
+[UPDATE: Daxi received FDA clearance in September 2022 and the brand name is Daxxify.]
 Botulinum toxin type B (Myobloc®) is approved only for certain therapeutic uses, and types C, D, and E are not commercially produced.